 DWD's occupational projections are used for workforce and career planning.
-Consistent with the previous few iterations, these current projections utilize the separations methodology.
-This method more accurately captures the churn of the labor market by estimating the number of openings induced by workers who leave the labor force entirely (exits) and workers who change occupations (transfers).
-Graphic 16 provides an accurate idea of occupations that will be in demand in the future.
-The fastest-growing occupational groups in terms of percentage change are healthcare support, personal care and service, community and social service, food preparation and serving, and architecture and engineering.
+This current cycle of projections implements the separations methodology, which more accurately captures the churns of the labor market by estimating the number of openings induced by workers who leave the labor force entirely (exits) and workers who change jobs and leave an occupation (transfers).
+Graphic 16 provides a more accurate idea of occupations that will be in demand in the future.
+The fastest-growing occupational groups in terms of percentage change are healthcare support; personal care and service; community and social service; food preparation and serving; and architecture/engineering.

-Over 45% of projected annual openings in the Fox Valley area are concentrated in four occupational groups: production; food preparation and serving; office and administrative support; and transportation.
-This result may seem unexpected because two of these areas are projected to grow less than the Fox Valley overall.
-A more detailed look at the sources of openings provides clarity.
+Over 45% of the projected annual openings in the Fox Valley are concentrated in four occupational groups: production; food preparation and serving; office and administrative support; and transportation.
+This result might be unexpected to some because two of these areas are projected to grow less than the Fox Valley overall.
+Taking a more detailed look at the sources of openings will help explain why.
 Even though there are several occupational groups that have a larger number of openings due to growth, the number of openings induced by exits and transfers is more than enough to compensate.
-One of the main takeaways is that opportunities will abound in fields not associated with high growth due to the openings brought about by other causes.
+One of the main takeaways here is that there will be jobs in fields not associated with high growth due to the openings brought about by other causes.